 Agile prioritizes customer feedback and teamwork in software development.
 The team can incorporate feedback at any point to keep the product aligned with user and business goals.

 In Scrum, feedback is key during sprint reviews, with users providing input at set times.
-This method is more rigid than Agile.
-Agile allows for more flexibility and frequent changes.
-While Scrum involves users throughout the process, its step-by-step nature limits adaptability.
+This is more rigid than Agile, which allows more flexibility and changes.
+Scrum involves users throughout the process, but the step-by-step approach limits adaptability.

 Agile’s core philosophy gives teams the freedom to be flexible.
-In contrast, Scrum provides consistency through its structured approach.
-Teams must decide whether to focus on adaptability or a guided path.
+Scrum provides consistency through its structured approach.
+Teams need to decide if they want to be adaptable or have a guided path.

-Scrum’s step-by-step method guarantees steady progress and consistent results.
-Agile offers broader and more flexible principles.
-Recognizing these differences helps development teams make informed decisions for their projects.
+Scrum, step by step, guarantees progress and results.
+Agile offers more and broader principles.
+Knowing these differences helps development teams make informed decisions for their projects.

 Agile methodologies beyond Scrum